Evernote has probably been around since the time mammoths walked the earth.

-The point is, this note-taking tool has been popular forever and comes with several features, such as a web clipper, Evernote helper for quick notes, templates, and integrations with your favorite tools.
+The point is this note-taking tool has been popular forever and comes with several features, such as a web clipper, Evernote templates, quick notes, and integrations with your favorite tools.

 But is Evernote the ever-choice for you or your team?

 We’re here to help you answer that question.

 In this article, we’ll highlight 15 incredible Evernote alternatives that will put your notes into action!